Automated Commercial Environment (ACE) Export Manifest Resource Center

 Does an ACE Export Manifest replace the filing?

 The export manifest does not replace the filing.
 The Automated Export System (AES) filing is equivalent to entry information on the import side.
-This does not replace and is completely separate from the manifest filing.
-The manifest information is the transportation information to identify the goods, where the goods are moving and their ultimate destination.
+This does not replace and is completely separate from the export filing.

 Will the new processes help to increase data quality?